barbagroup/essential_skills_RRC/docs/git/git.md

 Great!
 We have created a snapshot of our file in the repo history.
 Now, even if we make changes, we'll be able to roll them back if we don't like them.

+You might be wondering what is a "good commit" message.
+We encourage you to go to this [link](http://chris.beams.io/posts/git-commit/) and read about why good commit messages matter and how to write them.

 Did we miss anything?
 Check `git status` to find out the state of the repository now.